montao/Matrix.java/README.md

 # javamatrix
-A simple and correct matrix implemetation in Java
+A simple and correct matrix implementation in Java